 Defining the Employee Management Process

-Before we delve into specific strategies, it's essential to understand the basics of the employee management process.
+Before we delve into specific strategies, it's essential to understand what is employee management process is.
 A comprehensive performance management system typically includes:

 -